amit502/personal-blog/README.md

 2. The backend has been deployed on [Render](https://render.com/)
 3. The app can be accessed using the public url: (https://main--bespoke-cupcake-cb3162.netlify.app/)

 *** Note: The render.com hosting for backend is a free plan and hence it spins down when inactive.
 If the blogs are not fetched and 'No Blogs!' text is displayed, the backend service needs to be restarted.
-Please, call at 9843527854 so that I can restart it. ***
+Please, wait for 2-5 mins for the backend service to start automatically due to active usage and then refresh the page. ***